albertomontanari/hymodbluecat/README.md

 # hymodbluecat
-Software working in the R environment for applying the HyMod rainfall-runoff model to simulate/predict river flow data.
+Software working in the R environment for applying the Bluecat uncertainty assessment method in conjunction with the HyMod rainfall-runoff model to simulate/predict river flow data.
+For more details on Bluecat please see https://www.albertomontanari.it/bluecat.
+You can download there the preprint of the paper introducing Bluecat as well as video and powerpoint presentations.
 The software provides two routines: one for parameter calibration (hymod.par) and one for producing the simulation/prediction with uncertainty estimation (hymod.sim).
 Confidence limits for the prediction are estimated by applying the BLUECAT method that transforms any deterministic model in a stochastic model, from which mean sotchastic simulation and confidence limits are obtained.
 The following R libraries are needed to run the package:
 - devtools
 - DescTools